holehouse-lab/shephard/README.md

 If you plan to use SHEPHARD in your science please let [Alex](http://holehouse.wustl.edu/) know, only so he can warn you if bugs are found or backwards compatibility is broken.

 ## Roadmap
-SHEPHARD is the base code for a large body of sequence-based bioinformatic tools developed by the holehouse lab.
+SHEPHARD is the base code for a large body of sequence-based bioinformatic tools developed by the Holehouse lab.
 These include:

 * [metapredict](https://github.com/idptools/metapredict) - high-performance disorder predictor
 * [parrot](https://github.com/idptools/parrot) - a general tool for deep learning of sequence features